Chiang Mai, Thailand

 We made it back to the resort in time to get some refreshing pool time with pool side craft beers.
 The resort only had craft beers, no cheap beers, wine, or liquor.
 For dinner, we stayed at the hotel and enjoyed a delicious meal made just for us.
 Again, we were one of 2 parties here, with about 10 staff just for us!
 This was one of the first meals I was able to have spicy, and actually enjoy.
 Eating before now just hurt too bad to enjoy.
 I think the coconut shakes were keeping me alive!

 On day 3, we had breakfast, and then our driver arrived for the Thai cooking class at Siam Rice Thai Cookery.
-This was highly recommended to us by several people, and with our love of food and cooking, we knew we had to do it.
+Taking a cooking class was highly recommended to us by several people.
+With our love of food and cooking, we knew we had to do it.
 Amazingly, it was only about $27 each to do a full day of cooking 7 courses!
 Our first stop was the market, where we learned all about different types of basil, galangal root, peppers, lemongrass and other ingredients used in Thai cuisine.
 We were given a little time to walk around the market, where we sampled some fried foods, meal worms, and purchased some dried strawberries and a block of green tea.

-After some more pool time, we took a nap, and planned a night out for our last night in Chiang Mai!
+After some more pool time we planned a night out for our last night in Chiang Mai!
 Our Uber dropped us off on Ratvithi Rd where there are tons of bars to visit, but we chose the Roots Rock Reggae bar.
 Here, they had a live band performing Bob Marley music which was pretty epic.
-We met a girl from Dubai, named Nikita who we chatted with for several hours, had a beer shot-gunning competition with (including cans Tiago bought at the store and brought to the bar haha) and later danced in the streets.
+We met a girl from Dubai, named Nikita who we chatted with for several hours.
+Eventually we had a beer shot-gunning competition and later danced in the streets.
 This was a memorable night for us, as we got to meet another world traveler, with dreams to up and move to Thailand someday.
 She was a beautiful free spirit, who helped encourage us on our journey to soak in the culture and beauty the world has to offer.

 In the morning, we got our Uber to the airport for our last 2 nights in Bangkok before headed home.
-A bitter sweet ending to an amazing trip.
-This place made me want to come back to Thailand very soon, but at the same time, I was ready to go home.
+A bittersweet ending to an amazing trip.
+This place made me want to come back to Thailand very soon, even though, I was ready to go home.